Vision in toads: Feature detectors and the visual system

-The thalamic-pretectal region initiates avoidance behavior in the toad.
-More specifically, electrical triggering the thalamic-pretectal region initiates a variety of protective movements such as eyelid closing, ducking and turning away (Ewert 1974, 2004).
-Various types of neurons in this region are responsible for the avoidance behaviors and they are all sensitive to different types of stimuli.
-One type of neurons (TH3) is activated by large threatening objects, especially those ones that are extended perpendicularly to the direction of motion.
+The caudal thalamic region initiates avoidance behaviors in the toad.
+More specifically, electrical triggering this region initiates a variety of protective movements, such as eyelid closing, ducking, and turning away.
+Various types of neurons in this region are responsible for the avoidance behaviors, and they are all sensitive to different types of visual stimuli: One type of neurons (TH3) is activated by large, moving objects and — in the case of bar stimuli — those that are aligned across the direction of movement.
 Another type (TH6) is activated by a looming object moving toward the toad.
 Still other types (TH10) respond to large stationary obstacles, and there are also neurons responding to stimulation of the balance sensors in the toad's ear.
 Stimulation of (a combination of) such types of neurons would cause the toad to display different kinds of protective behaviors.